musaffa/polymorphic_constraints/README.md

 >> picture.imageable_type = product.class.to_s # 'Product'
 >> picture.save

->> product.delete # raises ActiveRecord::InvalidForeignKey exeption. cannot delete because the picture still refers to the product as the imageable.
+>> product.delete # raises ActiveRecord::ReferenceViolation exeption. cannot delete because the picture still refers to the product as the imageable.
->> product.destroy # raises ActiveRecord::InvalidForeignKey exeption. works the same as delete because product model hasn't implemented dependent destroy on imageable.
+>> product.destroy # raises ActiveRecord::ReferenceViolation exeption. works the same as delete because product model hasn't implemented dependent destroy on imageable.

 >> another_product = Product.create
 >> another_product.delete # deletes successfully as no picture refers to this product.
 ```

+## Exceptions

+* `ActiveRecord::RecordNotFound` - It is raised when insert/update is attempted on a table with a record that refers to a non-existent polymorphic record in another table.
+* `ActiveRecord::ReferenceViolation` - It is raised when a delete is attempted from a polymorphic table that is referred to by a record in the associated table.

+_naming convention:_ in the above example `Product` and `Employee` are polymorphic tables. `Picture` is an associated table.

 ## Model Search Strategy: